dwnload/WpSettingsApi/CHANGELONG.md

 ## 2.1.1 - 2017-08-15
 ### Updated
 - Both Api\Style & Api\Script were not using the fully qualified BaseModel class.
+- call_user_func passes three params instead of an array of three params.

 ## 2.1.0 - 2017-08-15
 ### Added